Quaint-Studios/AINJS/README.md

   - [Discord.js] - A powerful node.js module that allows you to interact with the Discord API very easily.
   - [fs] - Node.js file i/o system.
   - [mkdirp] - Like mkdir -p, but in node.js!
+  - [Natural] -  A general natural language facility for nodejs.
   - [Node Opus] - This module implements native bindings to libopus.
+  - [SQLite3] - It's SQLite3!
+  - [WordNet DB] - A package to install WordNet database files for Node.js modules.

 And of course AINJS itself is open source with a [public repository][ainjs]